wp-plugins/wp-job-manager-cubepoints/readme.txt

 * Customize the message shown to posters in the "submit job" form
 * Customize the message shown to posters with insufficient funds
 * Customize the message shown to applicants with insufficient funds

+= Cubepoints for Customers =

+For some there is the obvious question of how does the customer get points.
+You can use a plugin like [WooCube Pro](www.beprosoftware.com/shop/woocube-pro/) to allow the purchasing of points through woocommerce.
+Once users have purchased points, they can then use them for creating or applying to jobs

 == Installation ==